Collaborative Portfolio Assessment (CPA)

 - to bring more collaboration and social interaction to the experience of teaching English 12; we believe this makes teaching a more pleasant and rewarding profession.

 The collaborative portfolio system in English 12 has been in place since the Fall of 2009.
-Since Fall 2010, it has been mandatory for all new faculty teaching English 12–serving as a form of course-specific mentoring–and remains voluntary for all other faculty.
+Since Fall 2010, it has been mandatory for all new faculty teaching English 12, serving as a form of course-specific mentoring.
+Portfolio assessment also replaces the CUNY-wide, timed writing test for all ALP sections of English 12.
+It remains voluntary for all other faculty.
 It is independent from the Course Review Committee (CRC), but faculty are welcome to volunteer to serve on the CRC while also participating in collaborative portfolio assessment.

-In creating our method for collaborative assessment, we have striven to keep things simple.
-We divide faculty into small teams of no more than 4 faculty members, and we ask that these teams meet twice during the course of the semester: at least one meeting before midterm to share your approach to teaching Eng 12 and your plans for the Capstone project, and another meeting at the end of the term to discuss your assessments of each others’ students’ portfolios.
+Our current practices for conducting collaborative assessment aim to keep things simple.
+Faculty are grouped into small teams of 3-5 faculty members, and we ask that these teams meet twice during the course of the semester: at least one meeting before midterm to share approaches to teaching English 12 and plans for the Capstone project.
+Teams hold another meeting at the end of the term to discuss final assessments of students’ portfolios.

 Here’s a breakdown of how the final assessment process works:

-- Team members schedule a meeting early in the semester to share syllabi, course calendars, and major assignments for Eng 12.
-Everyone should share their plans for the Capstone assignment, as well as any questions and concerns they have about the course.
+- Team members schedule a meeting early in the semester to share syllabi, course calendars, and major assignments for ENG 12.
+Everyone shares their plans for the Capstone assignment, as well as any questions and concerns they have about the course.
 The goal of this sharing is to make each faculty’s approach to the course explicit and to provide an opportunity for faculty to support each other in the early weeks of the course.
-In addition, at this meeting faculty should review the Final Portfolio Assessment Criteria document and should discuss their thoughts and feelings about the criteria listed here.
+In addition, at this meeting faculty should review the Final Portfolio Assessment Criteria document and should discuss their thoughts and feelings about the criteria (see link below).

-- On or around the last day of class, partners exchange their students’ portfolios for assessment.
+- On or around the last day of class, group members exchange their students’ portfolios for assessment.
 It’s important that all members agree upon and commit to this date since it is vital that faculty have adequate time to read and respond to the portfolios.

-- Group members read students’ portfolios, completing feedback forms for any that they think should fail English 12.
+- Group members read students’ portfolios, completing feedback forms (see links below) for any that they think should fail English 12.
 Please note that instructors needn’t do anything for portfolios that are clearly passing.

 Participants in portfolio assessment (who are not teaching an ALP section or in the CRC) are paid as follows: part-time instructors receive 6 hours of pay at their non-teaching rate, full-time instructors receive .25 credits toward their annual course load.